This week's Rugby League Back Chat - Total Rugby League

 Rugby League Back Chat, sponsored by TotalRL.com, is broadcast every Thursday on FreeSports TV, which can be found at Channel 95 on Freeview or 424 on the Sky platform.
 The hour-long programme is repeated several times over the weekend (check listings) and will appear here on the TotalRL.com website from 9.00am on Saturdays.

-Tell us what you thought of the show, or any of the topics raised, by joining the TotalRL.com Fans Forum.
+Tell us your thoughts on the show, or any of the topics raised, by joining the TotalRL.com Fans Forum.
 Click here to read what others have had to say about Back Chat.